MitchelCardona28/prueba-tecnica-Brandon/README.md

 $ npm run start:dev
 ```

-## Instructions for running Database migration
+## Instructions for running database migration

 **IMPORTANT:** The next commands must be executed on root project directory.